openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 | password                 | Password of your amazon account                                           |
 | pollingIntervalInSeconds | Polling interval for the device state in seconds.
 Default 30, minimum 10  |

-2 factor authentication is not supported!

-** HINT ** IMPORTANT: If the Account thing does not go online and reports a login error, open the url YOUR_OPENHAB/amazonechocontrol in your browser, click the link for your account thing (e.g. http://openhab:8080/amazonechocontrol/) and try to login.
+IMPORTANT: If the Account thing does not go online and reports a login error, read the instructions in "First Steps" above.

 ### Amazon Devices